ricab/scope_guard/docs/precond.md

 ### appropriate lifetime if lvalue reference

-If the template argument is an lvalue reference, then the function argument MUST be valid at least until all _associated_ are either destroyed or dismissed.
+If the template argument is an lvalue reference, then the function argument MUST be valid at least until it is not _associated_ with any active scope guard.
 Notice this is the case when the template argument is deduced from both lvalues and lvalue references.